 If you claim is successful, you will be awarded compensation for your injuries.
 Personal injury compensation is known as “damages.”
 The aim of damages is to put you back in the position you would have been in, had the injury not occurred.

 Whatever the nature of your accident, your compensation will be assessed under two broad categories:

 General damages compensate you for your actual injuries and are often referred to as “pain and suffering” damages.
 The amount of compensation you receive will depend on the seriousness of your brain injury and the impact it has on your work, social and family life.

-The calculation is largely based on the recommendations set out in a publication “Guidelines for the Assessment of General Damages in Personal Injury Cases” prepared by the Judicial College.
-The Guidelines recommend the following compensation bands for brain injury claims:
+This calculation is largely based on the recommendations set out in a publication “Guidelines for the Assessment of General Damages in Personal Injury Cases” by the Judicial College.
+They recommend the following compensation bands for brain injury claims:

 - Minor brain injury: £1,675 to £9,700

 - Less severe brain damage: £11,650 to £32,700

 - Moderate brain damage: £32, 725 to £166,500

 - Moderately severe brain damage: £166,500 to £214,350